thewca/wca-regulations/wca-guidelines.md

 - 9b3b+) [CLARIFICATION] The "Mean of 3" statistic does not affect the competitor's ranking in a "Best of 3" round (which is based on the best result).
 The WCA recognizes it outside of the competition format.
 - 9f1+) [EXAMPLE] If the timer displays 12.678 for an attempt, the original recorded time is 12.67 (drop any digit after a hundredth of a second).
 A judge may write the full-precision time on the score sheet (and keep the precision in the calculation of penalties), as long as the score taker truncates it for the official results.
 - 9f4+) [EXPLANATION] The result of an attempt is DNF only if the competitor began the attempt by indicating that they are ready (see [Regulation A3b2](regulations:regulation:A3b2)) but the attempt was disqualified.
 - 9f5+) [CLARIFICATION] The result of an attempt is DNS if the competitor was eligible for the attempt and did not start it (see [Regulation A3b2](regulations:regulation:A3b2)).
-If the competitor did not qualify for an attempt (e.g. in a cutoff round), they have no result for the attempt.
+If the competitor did not qualify for an attempt (e.g. in a Cutoff Round), they have no result for the attempt.
 - 9p2+) [CLARIFICATION] Result refers to the single or average that determines the ranking of the corresponding round.
 - 9q+) [RECOMMENDATION] Events and rounds should have at least 2 competitors.
 - 9t+) [EXPLANATION] Because of [9t1](regulations:regulation:9t1) and [9t2](regulations:regulation:9t2), rounds may look like they do not comply with [9p1](regulations:regulation:9p1), [9m1](regulations:regulation:9m1), [9m2](regulations:regulation:9m2) or [9m3](regulations:regulation:9m3).
 However, making changes to comply to these rules would affect innocent competitors, which is why the results must stay the same.